MicrosoftDocs/appcenter-docs/docs/test-cloud/preparing-for-upload/xcuitest.md

 Once a test suite is prepared, next [setup a test run](~/test-cloud/starting-a-test-run.md) to upload and run your tests.

-Here is an example of how you might your XCUITest tests to App Center Test.
+Here's an example of how you might upload your XCUITest suite to App Center Test.

 ```shell
 # Upload your test to App Center